Leafwing-Studios/template-repo/README.md

 This repository has dynamic linking enabled for much faster incremental compile times.
 If you're on Windows, you'll need to use the `nightly` Rust compiler.
 Swap by using `rustup default nightly`.
+You may want to run `rustup update` afterwards to get your tools up to date.

 If you are making a game:

 1. Enable the features you need from Bevy in `Cargo.toml`.